Background: Chemoresistance blunts the therapeutic effect of cisplatin (DDP) on Triple-Negative Breast

 Methods: MDA-MB-231 cells resistant to DDP (231/DDP) were established.
 Exosomes were isolated from 231/DDP

-cells (DDP/EXO) and characterized by measuring the levels of protein markers, performing a nanoparticle tracking
+cells (DDP/EXO) and characterized by measuring the levels of protein markers, nanoparticle tracking analysis and

-analysis and transmission electron microscopy.
-The MDA-MB-231, MCF-7, and SKBR-3 cell lines were treated with
+transmission electron microscopy.
+MDA-MB-231, MCF-7 and SKBR-3 cell lines were treated with the isolated

-the isolated DDP/EXOs and cell proliferation and cytotoxicity to DDP were evaluated using MTT assays and apoptosis
+DDP/EXOs and cell proliferation and cytotoxicity to DDP were evaluated using MTT assays and apoptosis analyses.

-analyses.
-Western blotting was used to examine P-gp expression.
-Additionally, a microarray was used to analyse
+Western blotting was used to examine P-glycoprotein (P-gp) expression.
+Additionally, a microarray was used to

-microRNA (miRNA) expression profiles in MDA-MB-231 and 231/DDP exosomes.
-The effects on miRNAs were
+analyse microRNA (miRNA) expression profiles in MDA-MB-231 and 231/DDP exosomes.
+The effects on miRNAs

-determined using RT-PCR.
+were determined using RT-PCR.
 Exosomal miR-423-5p was extracted, and differential expression was verified.
-The MTT
+The

-cell viability assay, flow cytometry, and Transwell and immunofluorescence assays were performed to determine if
+MTT cell viability assay, flow cytometry, and Transwell and immunofluorescence assays were performed to determine

 Results: Under a transmission electron microscope, the isolated exosomes exhibited a round or oval shape with a